 If you’re thinking about creating a new landing page for your website to promote a new service or product, or to collect qualified leads, you’re probably wondering the best way to do it.

-Luckily there are a number of ways that you can create an engaging page that will help convert users from visitors to leads and ultimately customers.
+Luckily there are a number of ways that you can create an engaging page that will help increase the conversion rate of visitors to leads and ultimately customers.

 Focus On Your Buyer Persona